Updated:

 Operated by ABQ RIDE, this service provides vital transportation to residents and visitors in the Albuquerque metropolitan area whose impairments prevent them from using fixed-route services.
 To access this service, individuals need to be ADA-certified through an interview process at the Transit Department Administrative Offices.
 Sun Van serves the Albuquerque City Metropolitan area, extending its reach within three-quarters of a mile along ABQ RIDE fixed bus routes.
 Additionally, door-to-door service is available upon reservation, enhancing accessibility for those with mobility challenges.

-The Dial-A-Ride Service
+The Dial-a-Ride Service

 Offered by the City of Las Cruces RoadRunner Transit, this service provides on-demand transportation for qualified individuals with disabilities as defined by the Americans with Disabilities Act (ADA).
-Dial-A-Ride service features wheelchair-accessible vehicles operated by specially trained drivers, ensuring safe and convenient mobility.
+Dial-a-Ride service features wheelchair-accessible vehicles operated by specially trained drivers, ensuring safe and convenient mobility.
 An added benefit for riders in the region is the zero-fare service provided by RoadRUNNER Transit, allowing unlimited rides on RoadRUNNER buses at no cost.
 To access these services, individuals with disabilities can complete an application to qualify for this essential mobility support.

 Conclusion

 As you can tell, it is completely possible to return to driving even if you’ve experienced an amputation of an upper or lower body part.
 One of the most important parts is partnering with the right team that can guide you through each step of the process and help you grow your confidence.
-If you’re looking for more guidance during this process, our team at Prime Care Prosthetics is here to help you!
+If you’re looking for more guidance during this process, our team at PrimeCare Prosthetics is here to help!
 Contact us for the best prosthetic devices in Las Cruces and surrounding areas.

 Request an Evaluation